kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 Whenever you find an issue or PR that needs to be finished or kicked out of the release, try the following escalation path:

 1. Leave a comment on the GitHub issue or PR: "This issue hasn't been updated in 3 months.
-Are you still expecting to complete it for 1.17?".
+Are you still expecting to complete it for 1.28?".
 It's helpful to @ mention individuals or SIG ```-bugs``` or ```-pr-reviews``` aliases, e.g. "@kubernetes/sig-node-bugs" or "@kubernetes/sig-network-pr-reviews".
-2. Send a message to relevant SIG Slack channel or mailing list about the problem: It's helpful to directly @ mention the relevant SIG Leads / Owners, and to condense multiple issues into a list, e.g. "Hey, these three issues haven't seen any attention, are they still valid for 1.17?"
+2. Send a message to relevant SIG Slack channel or mailing list about the problem: It's helpful to directly @ mention the relevant SIG Leads / Owners, and to condense multiple issues into a list, e.g. "Hey, these three issues haven't seen any attention, are they still valid for 1.28?"
 3. Message individual owners and reviewers directly via Slack.
 If owners and reviewers are unresponsive, you can reach out to the SIG leads using the `kubernetes-sig-${name}-leads@googlegroups.com` mailing lists.
 4. Escalate to the Release Team Lead with suggestions on what to do with non-responsive issues.

 ## Timeline

 ### Onboarding Session (week 1)
-In the first week of the release cycle, the Bug Triage Lead will organize a onboarding session with the shadows to go over general responsibilities and expectations.
+In the first week of the release cycle, the Bug Triage Lead will organize an onboarding session with the shadows to go over general responsibilities and expectations.

 ### Early Release